rtruong4/QuizApp/README.md

 # QuizApp

-Api for a small quiz app
+# Api for a small quiz app

 - Docker image also available to pull at rtruong63/flask-quiz-app:latest

-Steps to run on docker
+# Steps to run on docker

 - Make sure you have docker installed https://www.docker.com/get-started/
 - Go to root directory of project
 - docker compose up -d

-Test cases available in test_app.py
+# Test cases available in test_app.py

 - python -m pytest test_app.py -v

-Endpoints to try(Currently no front end is implemented).
+# Endpoints to try(Currently no front end is implemented).
 You may use postman or any other api testing platform to test
+A postman collection json file is available to import
 - localhost:5000/create-user
   - {"username" : "Any username you want"}
 - localhost:5000/get-user/'Your username'